Artem-Manin/marktguru-home-assignment/docs/system_design_and_architecture.md

 # Part 1 - System Design & Architecture

-## Pecularities of the use case
+## Use case

 ### Goal
-Assume data classification
+Assumed that the end goal is image classification.

-### Data to be used
+### Incoming data
-Coming from heterogenous sources
+From multiple heterogenous sources: API, network shares, SharePoint websites etc.

 ### Data type
 Images, not text or structures